-Learning how to subnet accurately and quickly are keys to success in the IT field and also to passing networking certifications such as the CCNA.
+Learning how to subnet accurately and quickly is key to success in the IT field and to passing networking certifications such as the CCNA.

-All subnetting is calculated under the covers in binary, but because we humans are used to a base-ten system we translate things into decimal numbers when we write IP addresses.
+All subnetting is calculated under the covers in binary.
+Still, because we humans are used to a base-ten system, we translate things into decimal numbers when we write IP addresses.
 This makes life easier for us, but it is very important to understand the binary behind the decimal.
-Without understanding the binary, it is practically impossible to understand why we calculate network masks, broadcast addresses, etc. the way we do.
+Without understanding the binary, it is practically impossible to understand why we calculate network masks, broadcast addresses, etc., the way we do.

 If you don’t already know how to convert numbers between decimal and binary, check out our binary conversion practice page for a review before continuing.

 The IPv4 Address Format